umr-ds/DR4DNA/eval/README.md

 When using `Cornell_box_radiosity_small.bmp_RU10_120.ini` as input file, you can use the file `Cornell_box_radiosity_small.bmp_RU10_120_USE_FOR_UPLOAD.bmp` as a partially repaired image for the BMP Plugin (or the Upload-Plugin).

+### Results and visualizations:

+While this folder contains various example files and files used for the evaluation, the results of the evaluation can be found in the `analysis` folder.
+The `analysis` folder contains additional scripts to create various visualizations and figures, whereas the `eval` folder contains the raw data required to repeat any experiment.